toberoo/grunt-msl/README.md

-Grunt plugin for running msl tests.
+Grunt plugin for running a msl server.
 Please see http://finraos.github.io/MSL/gettingstarted.html for more information.

 	module.exports = function(grunt) {